NVIDIA/NVFlare/examples/hello-world/ml-to-fl/pt/README.md

 python3 ./code/cifar10_original.py
 ```

-It will run for 2 epochs and you will see something like this:
+It will run for 2 epochs.
+Then we will see something like this:

 ```bash
 Extracting ./data/cifar-10-python.tar.gz to ./data